tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 #### 17.2 Instructor Do: Career Services Video (20 min)

 * Navigate to the Career Services FinTech resource page: [http://bit.ly/FinTechCS](http://bit.ly/FinTechCS).
-Slack out the link to your students so they have it as well.
+Slack out the link to your students, so they have it as well.

 * Let students know that this site contains many resources provided by Career Services that they can freely use during and after their time in boot camp.